Last Updated On

 - What are some examples of these plants?

-- Are there any special characteristics of these plants that I should take note of?
+- Are there any special characteristics of these plants that we should take note of?

-If you recall what was shared in my previous post, a plant must have a flower with at least a stigma and an ovary, in order to bear fruits.
+If you recall what was shared in my previous article, a plant must have a flower with at least a stigma and an ovary, in order to bear fruits.

 The stigma allows pollen grains to land on it in the process of pollination.
 In contrast, the ovary contains the ovule, which stores the female reproductive cell that is needed to fuse together with the male reproductive cell in the pollen grains for fertilisation to take place.